 Fox offers the Raptor Vest in four colors, including black and orange, black, white, and a loud-and-proud yellow with blue accents.

-For Your Legs: Arborwear Original Tree-Climbers’ Pants
+Best Pants: Arborwear Original Tree-Climbers’ Pants

 Unlike other items on this list, which boast padding or metal — or both — to keep you protected, products that almost universally grow out of the off-road market, these pants come from Arborwear, the self-proclaimed “original tree-climbers’ gear company.”
 The first product in their now-extensive line, the Original Tree-Climbers’ Pants is a heavy-duty piece of apparel that’s both rugged enough to stand up the travails of the trails but comfortable and roomy enough to wear for hours, even days, on end.